-All financial support of any ministry or missionary supported by Providence Bible Church needs the unanimous approval of the Board of Elders together with the affirmation of the Church.
-The Elder Board must continually evaluate the Scriptural integrity of all supported ministries or missionaries and take appropriate actions.
+All financial support of any ministry or missionary supported by Providence Bible Church needs the unanimous approval of the Elders together with the affirmation of the Church.
+The Elders must continually evaluate the Scriptural integrity of all supported ministries or missionaries and take appropriate actions.

-ARTICLE XV: COUNCILS AND COMMITTEES
+ARTICLE XVI: COUNCILS AND COMMITTEES A. General Statement

-To promote efficient handling of Board matters, the Board may appoint various councils and committees from within its membership, the staff, and from the Church at large.
-These councils and committees shall perform tasks solely in accordance with the duties and with powers specifically delegated by the Board.
+To promote efficient handling of Board matters, the Elders may appoint various councils and committees from within its membership, the staff, and from the Church at large.
+These councils and committees shall perform tasks solely in accordance with the duties and with powers specifically delegated by the Elders.
 The general functions of councils and committees are:

-1. To bring considered recommendations to the Board

-concerning ministries.

-2. To provide a wider base of counsel to the Elders having the oversight of specific ministries.
+- 1. To bring considered recommendations to the Elders concerning ministries. - 2.
+To provide a wider base of counsel to the Elders having the oversight of specific ministries.